How to Exhibit More Predictable Behaviors: Generating and Interpreting Policies

 The underlying MDPs are not SSPs anymore, so that we use $\gamma=\myDiscount$-discounted pOAMDPs.

 \paragraph{Analysis of $\piApred$} A behavior similar to the maze problem can be observed.
-In \Cshref{pompier1}, $\piApred$ prefers the corridor over the open room.
-In such rooms, $\piApred$, as $\pi_\mdpb$ \olivier{(figures not included)}, tries to reach a wall and walk along it (\Cshref{pompier1,pompier3}).
-In \Cshref{pompier2}, the pOAMDP agent tries to be more predictable by walking along the wall or by reaching Row~5 or Column~F to reduce the number of optimal paths to reach the fire in the middle.
-In \Cshref{pompier3}, the pOAMDP agent prefers the fire located in $(B,1)$ and the water source located in $(E,8)$ even if another water source ou fire spot is closer.
+In \Cref{fig|pompier1}, $\piApred$ prefers the corridor over the open room.
+In such rooms, $\piApred$, as $\pi_\mdpb$ (see \Cref{fig|heatmapError}, page \pageref{fig|heatmapError}), tries to reach a wall and walk along it (\Cref{fig|pompier1,fig|pompier3}).
+In \Cref{fig|pompier2}, the pOAMDP agent tries to be more predictable by walking along the wall or by reaching Row~5 or Column~F to reduce the number of optimal paths to reach the fire in the middle.
+In \Cref{fig|pompier3}, the pOAMDP agent prefers the fire located in $(B,1)$ and the water source located in $(E,8)$ even if another water source ou fire spot is closer.
 This is particularly visible on the ``without water'' side of the figure, where $\piApred$ goes from $(G,5)$ to $(E,8)$ to refill.